 "14.
 PLAN OF DEVELOPMENT.
-The condominium may be developed in multiple phases, not to exceed fifteen (16).
+The condominium may be developed in multiple phases, not to exceed fifteen (15).
 By filing this declaration, Developer hereby submits Phase I to the condominium form of ownership.
 Developer reserves the right to add additional phases to the condominium and to annex such additional phases by filing supplements to this declaration pursuant to ORS 94.047."

-2. Section 14.2 "Election Not to Proceed," is amended and restated by amending the last sentence thereof to read as fellows:
+Section 14.2 "Election Not to Proceed," is amended and restated by amending the last sentence thereof to read as follows:

-"In any case, no additional phase may be added after January 16, 1992."
+"In any case, no additional phase may be added after January 16, 1992." $\,$

-Section 14.5, "Marina," is amended in its entirety and restated to read as follows:
+3. Section 14.5, "Marina," is amended in its entirety and restated to read as follows:

 "14.5.
-Marina.
+Narina.
 The developer currently leases from the State of Oregon submerged and submersible land immediately adjacent to the condominium upon which is a marina and related facilities and equipment ("marina") owned by the developer.
 The developer proposes to transfer the marina (subject to the requirement that the condition of the marina be maintained at or better than that as of November 1, 1983) and the lease to the Association after which the Association will own and be responsible for the maintenance and operation of the marina.
-Transfer will be undertaken (provided consent to the transfer can be obtained from the State of Oregon) within 30 days after completion of 33 units of the condominium or upon completion of the Bay Bridge development with fewer than 31 units, whichever event occurs first.
-Until fewer than 33 units, whichever event occurs first.
+Transfer will be undertaken (provided consent to the transfer can be obtained from the State of Oregon) within 30 days after completion of 33 units of the condominium of upon completion of the Bay Bridge development with fewer than 33 units, whichever event occurs first.
+Until such time, developer will continue to operate the marina and provide each unit owner with one moorage space on a first-come, first-served basis.

+.
 APR 25 1984.